augurybot3/EZ-Name/README.md

 <br>

-open up your os's terminal and use the `cd` into an appropriate place to store the program.
+Open up your OS's terminal and use the `cd` command to navigate to an appropriate place to store the program.

 <br>